Reflex Sympathetic Dystrophy Syndrome

 How is Pain Treated?

-school, or participate in other day-to-day activities.
-Patients and their physicians have a
+attend school, or participate in other day-to-day activities.
+Patients and their physicians

-number of options for the treatment of pain; some are more effective than others.
+have a number of options for the treatment of pain; some are more effective than

+others.
 Sometimes, relaxation and the use of imagery as a distraction provide relief.
-These methods

-can be powerful and effective, according to those who advocate their use.
-Whatever the
+These methods can be powerful and effective, according to those who advocate their

-treatment regime, it is important to remember that pain is treatable.
-The following
+use.
+Whatever the treatment regime, it is important to remember that pain is treatable.

-It is sold over the counter, in a prescription-strength preparation, and in combination with
+equivalents.
+It is sold over the counter, in a prescription-strength preparation, and in

 Acupuncture dates back 2,500 years and involves the application of needles to precise

-Oriental medicine.
-Acupuncture remains controversial but is quite popular and may one day
+or Oriental medicine.
+Acupuncture remains controversial but is quite popular and may

-prove to be useful for a variety of conditions as it continues to be explored by practitioners,
+one day prove to be useful for a variety of conditions as it continues to be explored by

 Analgesic refers to the class of drugs that includes most painkillers, such as aspirin,